You are here: Home Finances Flexible Spending ... FSA: Dependent ... Summary

 Next »

-The concept behind a dependent care Flexible Spending Account (FSA) is permit you to work by providing tax advantaged funds for child care and/or adult care for senior citizen dependents that live with you.
+The concept behind a dependent care Flexible Spending Account (FSA) is to permit employees to continue to work by providing tax advantaged funds for child care and/or adult care for senior citizen dependents that live with the employee.
+Covered dependents include:

 FSA debit cards can be used with dependent care FSAs, but are subject to restrictive IRS requirements that generally require employees pay the first child-care bill of each year by other means.

-It is not as easy to determine whether a Dependent Care Flexible Spending Account is worthwhile.
+It is not as easy to determine whether a Dependent Care Flexible Spending Account is worthwhile as a Health Care Flexible Spending Account..
 With dependent care there is a tradeoff with tax credits while with a Medical Care FSA the trade off is an itemized deduction subject to a high threshold.

 Please share how this information is useful to you.
 0 Comments